Angel Shots: Protecting Customers from Sexual Assault

 If someone orders an angel shot, a bartender may do any of the following:

-• Alert the authorities
+• Alert the authorities.

-• Order a ride for the requestor
+• Order a ride for the requestor.

-• Distract the person or group of people away from the ordering customer
+• Distract the person or group of people away from the ordering customer.

-• Escort the customer to their vehicle
+• Escort the customer to their vehicle.

-Most bartenders will serve a customer a shot glass or drink with water, juice, or soda while waiting on authorities to arrive or until they have a chance to escort someone to their ride.
+Most bartenders will serve a customer a shot glass or drink with water, juice, or soda while waiting for authorities to arrive or until they have a chance to escort someone to their ride.
 This makes the appearance that the person ordered a drink and will not alert the potential abuser to take action and remove them from the situation.

 Some customers may understand the concept of an angel shot without knowing or remembering how to request their specific needs in the order.
 It is best to smile and appear to accept the order.
 In this case, get the customer a non-alcoholic drink and look for a way to get the person alone to ask them what they need.
 If you cannot find a way to speak to the person, alert the authorities.